phunware/maas-mapping-android-sdk/README.md

 Navigation
 ------------
 The `PwMapView` can display routes by using a `PwRouteLayer`.
-Routes can be a path between any two points that are defined in the MaaS Portal.
-A route can go from a Point of Interest (POI) to a Point of Interest, or from any way-point to a POI.
+Routes can be a path between any two points that are defined in the MaaS portal.
+A route can go from a Point of Interest (POI) to a Point of Interest or from any waypoint to a POI.

-Get data for a route (if available) with `PwMappingModule#getRoute(context, long, long)` or one of it's overloaded methods.
+Get data for a route (if available) with `PwMappingModule#getRoute(context, long, long)` or one of its overloaded methods.
 There are also methods to help get route data in the background.
-There is a special method to help get a route from a point on the map; `getRouteFromLocation(context, float, float, long, long)`.
+There is a special method to help get a route from a point on the map: `getRouteFromLocation(context, float, float, long, long)`.
 This will find a route with the starting point near an `X` and `Y` coordinate.
-The actual starting point depends on the closest way-point that is set on the MaaS portal.
+The actual starting point depends on the closest waypoint that is set in the MaaS portal.

 An example of retrieving and using route data:
 ```java